rust-stuco/lectures/week5/slides.md

 - Deallocated
 - Overwritten by "someone else"

-Trivially safe for immutable globals
+⇒ Trivially safe for immutable globals

-We'll focus on local variables
+We'll focus on local variables.

 ---